eriocnemis/m2.RegionKit/README.md

 [Region Shipping Rule](https://github.com/eriocnemis/m2.RegionShippingRule) - The module allows you to create flexible rules for managing shipping methods depending on the region.

+[Region Import](https://github.com/eriocnemis/m2.RegionImport) - The module allows admin to quickly import regions via a CSV file by one click.
+This simplifies the data update process of regions.

 ## Compatibility

 Version | 2.0.* | 2.1.* | 2.2.* | 2.3.* | 2.4.*